Richard Myhre – Client Services

 One of my favorite contemporary fiction writers is James Lee Burke.
 He created a whole series around a likeable Louisiana sheriff.
 This character is a recovering alcoholic with anger issues.
 He battles inner demons from the Vietnam War.

 There are no superheroes in Burke’s novels.
 His protagonists are emotionally wounded and prone to self-destructive impulses.
 They’re repeat offenders in need of redemption.
-Like us real people.
+Like all of us.

 Some of Burke’s characters remind me of the quirky eccentrics in Charles Dickens’ novels.
-I’ve often caught myself laughing out loud.
+I catch myself laughing out loud.

 Most amazing encounter with someone in need?